-Speaking of benefits, this card has a cashback program where you can earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
-1% on everything else*.
+Speaking of benefits, this card has a cashback program where you can earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases every quarter, automatically.
+1% unlimited cash back on all other purchases.
 This is hard to come by with secured cards and is a great way to earn rewards while building credit.
 Plus, Discover will automatically match all the cash back you earn at the end of your first year.
 Additional perks include no foreign transaction fees, no fee on your first late payment and no penalty APR, among others.

 Read our full review of the Discover it® Secured here.